When working with databases, besides how we structure the data, the most important part is how we retrieve and manipulate information.

 SELECT * FROM Students;

-Filter data with Where
+Filter Data with Where

-method is one of the most used in EF, as it allows us to filter records based on a specific condition.
+The Where method is one of the most used in EF, as it allows us to filter records based on a specific condition.

 var adultStudents = context.Students.Where(e => e.Age > 18).ToList();